isdrw/probabilistic-benchmark-forecasts/README.md

 - Separate subfolders exist for each forecasting method
 - Each folder contains:
-  - Predictions
+  - Predictions for all target years available
-  - Evaluation results
+  - Evaluation results for period 2001 - 2012
 - Results are provided for:
   - Quarterly forecasts
   - Annual forecasts